Stassi Schroeder On Lala Kent: ‘Pump Rules’ Star Doesn’t Regret Aggressive Bullying?

-Stassi Schroeder has been on Vanderpump Rules since the very beginning and she doesn’t hold back when it comes to sharing her opinion.
-When she was dating Jax Taylor, she would speak her mind rather often and she called herself the devil.
+Stassi Schroeder has been on Vanderpump Rules since the very beginning, and she doesn’t hold back when it comes to sharing her opinion.
+When she was dating Jax Taylor, she would speak her mind rather often, and she called herself the devil.
 Taylor has revealed that he would never date Schroeder again, and some of her Vanderpump Rules co-stars are starting to learn what she’s willing to do for her friends.
-On this season of the show, Schroeder has been labeled as one of the mean girls alongside Katie Maloney and Kristen Doute, as they have been trying to force Scheana Shay to be mean towards Lala Kent, simply because they don’t like her.
+On this season of the show, Schroeder has been labeled as one of the mean girls alongside Katie Maloney and Kristen Doute as they have been trying to force Scheana Shay to be mean towards Lala Kent simply because they don’t like her.

-According to a new Bravo report, Stassi Schroeder recently sat down with Andy Cohen on Watch What Happens Live and it sounds like she doesn’t regret the way things have happened on the show.
-One can imagine that Stassi would have some regrets, as she recently tweeted about having suicidal thoughts, as Vanderpump Rules viewers attacked her for being too mean.
-She revealed that she felt bad about the way she treated Scheana Shay and she would do things differently if she could.
+According to a new Bravo report, Stassi Schroeder recently sat down with Andy Cohen on Watch What Happens Live, and it sounds like she doesn’t regret the way things have happened on the show.
+One can imagine that Stassi would have some regrets as she recently tweeted about having suicidal thoughts when the Vanderpump Rules viewers attacked her for being too mean.
+She revealed that she felt bad about the way she treated Scheana Shay, and she would do things differently if she could.
 But these days, Stassi Schroeder reveals that she doesn’t feel bad about the way she has treated Lala Kent.

 .@stassi gets emotional about her breakup — then gets flirty — on tonight’s #PumpRules #SummerHouse crossover! https://t.co/dcHWBFBNqJ pic.twitter.com/lIRddu8LC6